Huasenberg/Sudoku-Vocabulary/README.md

 - When a user starts a game, a unique Sudoku board will be generated each time the user starts a game

+### `Scenario`

+- Given: The user started a game by pressing 'New Game' button and a puzzle has been generated
+- When: The user presses the back button and then, presses the 'New Game' followed by 'START'
+- Then: The application will display generate and display a different puzzle than the one the user saw before

 ## 4. MAIN MENU

 ### Status: **Implemented**